 Most MBA programs enroll students from all areas of undergraduate study, including liberal arts and sciences, social sciences, engineering, education, business, etc. Your undergraduate degree develops your overall communication, analytical and problem solving skills.
 A good MBA program will enhance those skills and develop your knowledge of management and real-world experience.

-The decision to attend a full-time program or an evening/weekend program) should be based on your career goals.
+Full-time and part-time programs are designed to meet different goals.
+Therefore, the decision to attend a full-time program or a part-time program should be based on your career goals.

-Evening/Weekend: These programs are generally referred to as Part-time MBA programs, PMBA programs (MBA for Professionals), or FEMBA programs (Fully Employed MBA).
-In most cases, these programs are designed for people who are fully employed while completing their MBA.
-Evening/weekend MBA students are usually seeking managerial growth or career advancement with their current employer.
-Evening/weekend programs rarely offer internship experiences, intensive class consulting projects or career services because their students are already employed.
+Part-time MBA programs are designed for people who are fully employed while completing their MBA.
+Evening/weekend and part-time MBA students are usually seeking managerial growth or career advancement with their current employer.
+Such programs rarely offer internship experiences, intensive class consulting projects or career services because their students are already employed.

 There are more than 800 MBA programs in the US and many others internationally.
 The program you select is important to your future because your professional opportunities will be determined not by the MBA credential, but by your ability to apply the knowledge and tools you develop and the experience you build during your graduate program.
 Consider the following:

-- What areas of interest does the curriculum include?
+- What areas of interest or expertise are offered?

-- How does the experience enhance your leadership, teamwork and communication skills?
+- Will the experience enhance your communication skills?

 Costs for an MBA include tuition, books and fees.
 Costs for full-time programs also include the opportunity cost of lost income for the period of schooling.
 The MBA is not a guarantee and opportunities will vary with the economy… but two recent surveys by the Graduate Management Admission Council show alumni and employers continue to positively rate the value of the MBA.